charleskelley/comps/README.md

 # Comparative and causal analyis

-The **comps** package is used to select look alike groups for comparative analysis and experimental design.
+The `comps` package makes general comparative analysis easy and supports experimental design and observational analysis for causal inference.
+Along these lines the package has two primary objectives.

+1. Support general comparison across groups quickly in an opinionated manner.
+   Ease of use and domain specfic formatting are prefered over customizability.
+2. Facilitate causal analysis by providing algorithms for matching and testing differences between groups.

 The comps package helps one easily mimic sample groups drawn from a specific population and find the closest individual matches within a population or